Padma Bridge: Impact

 Population density and wages in the southern districts (zilas) connected by the Padma Bridge to Dhaka city will increase significantly, and the bridge will help lessen the impact of sea level rise in the region, a World Bank report says.
 According to the CPD distinguished fellow, the size of GDP would increase by 1.23% with the opening of the Padma Bridge.
 The south-western districts will add another 2% to the GDP through the inauguration of factories and increased tourism, alongside an estimated 2–4% increase in wage and a 6–12% increase in population.
 It is estimated to give a US$500M boost to the commercial vehicle market of Bangladesh within five years of the bridge opening.
 Lives are also expected to be saved as critical patients of southwestern regions will be able to travel to Dhaka faster, avoiding hassles associated with travel by ferries, for better treatment facilities.

 The Padma Bridge is forecast to help increase progressively the number of tourists each year in the southwestern districts, including twofold during the inaugurating year alone.
 Accordingly, the existing hotels in the region are forecast to earn higher profits.
-According to Draft PaperWork, new hotel, motel, and rest-house businesses had been also coming to them for business consultancy, licensing, and other documentation services related to opening their tourism and hospitality businesses in the region.
+New hotel, motel, and rest-house businesses had been also coming to them for business consultancy, licensing, and other documentation services related to opening their tourism and hospitality businesses in the region.
 Hence, the bridge is expected to indirectly generate additional employment and revenues.

 The bridge provides a faster connection between Dhaka and Kolkata (saving at least 2 hours of journey time), as well as between Dhaka and southern Bangladesh.
 The bridge's single rail line is run as part of the Dhaka–Jessore line and runs at a speed of 120 km/h, like the rest of the Mawa-Bhanga section.
 In 2022, it was suggested that once the bridge was operational, another Kolkata–Dhaka international train via Mawa, Goalando, Faridpur, Kushthia, Poradaho, Darshana, and Gede may be introduced.
 Tourist spots of southwestern Bangladesh like Kuakata, Sundarbans, and major destinations like Barisal, Faridpur, Gopalganj, Patuakhali, and Khulna are now easily reachable from Dhaka.